When Should I See a PT for Running Pain and Injury?

 Understanding Pain: Your Body’s Alarm System

-There is not one “pain area” of the brain. fMRI studies, such as one published in Nature in 2022, show that people have individualized “pain maps” in our brain that are activated in response to a painful stimulus.
-Some brain areas (like those involved in sensation and movement) show consistent activity in people; however, there is variability in other brain areas associated with memory, emotions, attention, and more.
+There is not one pain area of the brain. fMRI studies, such as one published in Nature in 2022, show that people have individualized “pain maps” in our brain – patterns of activity that light up in response to pain.
+While some areas (like those involved in sensation and movement) show consistent activity in people; others associated with memory, emotions, and attention vary.

 That means pain is deeply personal, and everyone brings unique memories, emotions, and interpretation to their experience with it.
 In almost every single patient interaction I’ve had, people tell me “I don’t know, it’s kind of hard to explain.”
 And that makes sense - how do you sum up your entire life’s experience in one sentence?
 This is why I hate pain rating scales.
 Asking someone to rate their pain is like asking them to rate how much they love someone on a 0/10 scale.
-You just can’t.
-It’s also what makes being a physical therapist challenging.
-I’m doing my best to understand you, and it takes time for that to happen.
+You can’t.
+Nonetheless, pain ratings are treated as a “vital sign” in the medical world and medical providers use ratings to make important medical decisions.
+If you’re a clinician reading this, you need to dig into and recognize how a patient behaves and perceives their pain, not just ask about a number.

 Pain Changes Over Time

-One of the most fascinating things about pain is that your body’s alarm system can rewire itself and become sensitive.
 Imagine if every time a squirrel jumped onto your porch, your house alarm went off.
 It’s not a break-in, but the alarm can’t tell the difference anymore.
+One of the most interesting things about your body’s alarm system is that it can rewire itself and become more sensitive.

 A fascinating study in 2013 on back pain showed that when low back pain becomes chronic, the brain starts processing it less like a physical threat and more like an emotional experience.
 That means pain becomes less about tissue damage and more about how we feel, what we remember, and what we fear.

 The key takeaway: the longer pain goes unaddressed or misunderstood, the more our brain and nervous system can amplify the signal.
-That’s why education, context, and the right rehab plan matter so much — they help turn the alarm down.
+Your nervous system is constantly evaluating: is this safe?
+Am I in control?
+Can I keep doing this?

 When does pain become a running-related injury?